logo image

 1567 June - William, 4th Lord Ruthven, gets involved in the imprisonment of Mary Queen of Scots at Loch Leven Castle 17 miles south.
 Mary was then forced to give up her crown so her one year old son James VI could become King of Scotland.

-1580 - the Ruthven's gained control of Scone and rebuilt the Abbot's Palace at the Abbey to serve as their grand residence.
+1580 - the Ruthven's gained control of Scone then rebuilt the Abbot's Palace at the Abbey to serve as their grand residence.

 1582 - William Ruthven held the 6 year old King James VI captive for 10 months.